-Sprawling Convento de Santo Domingo included a bell tower, church, antiquarian library, the tombs of Peruvian saints, and glimpses of life in a cloister.
+Sprawling Convento de Santo Domingo includes a bell tower, church, antiquarian library, the tombs of Peruvian saints, and glimpses of life in a cloister.
 Not too shabby!

 Also impressive was the Convento de San Francisco, one of Lima’s most visited sites — mostly because of it’s catacombs (not pictured).
 Lima’s first cemetery, underground tunnels contain the remains of 75,000 people.
-The church, Iglesia de San Francisco, is the best example of what is known as “Lima Baroque” style of architecture (not pictured).
+The church, Iglesia de San Francisco, is the best example of what is known as “Lima Baroque” style of architecture.

 Steps away from the church, our driver picked us up for our final destination of the busy day.

 Bougainvillea cover the white walls of one of the finest collections of pre-Columbian art.
 I was impressed just by the gardens that surrounded Museo Larco.

 Waiting for us outside was the passionate curator of the museum.
 He then led us on private tour of the collection.
 It began in the staggering open storage area.
 There were thousands of ceramic portrait heads crafted over a millennium ago — no two are the same.